Government of Canada / Gouvernement du Canada

 • (b) by reservation in equal instalments from the salary payable to the participant for a period equal to twice the period of absence commencing on the expiration of the period of absence.

-• (2) Where payment pursuant to paragraph (1)(b) would cause the participant financial hardship, the participant may choose to make payment by reservation from the salary of the participant of approximately equal instalments over a period not exceeding the lesser of
+• (2) If payment under paragraph (1)(b) would cause the participant financial hardship, the participant may choose to make payment by reservation from their salary of approximately equal instalments over a period not exceeding the lesser of

 • (a) three times the period of absence, and